 The requirements in this box apply to uses of this product that are NOT within the scope of the Worker Protection Standard for agricultural pesticides (40 CFR Part 170).
 The WPS applies when this product is used to produce agricultural plants on farms, forests, nurseries, or greenhouses.

-Do not allow people (or pets) to enter the treated area until sprays have dried.
+Do not allow people (or pets) to enter the treated areas until spray has dried.